qwding101/SpecPP/README.md

 [rental housing spots](https://www.homes.co.jp/chintai/tokyo/map/), and [geotagged photos](https://www.kaggle.com/datasets/ifeanyichukwunwobodo/tokyo-geotagged-flickr-images).
-A point pattern is *multivariate* if the events belong to one of the finite set of categories.
+A point pattern is *multivariate* if each event belongs to one of the finite set of categories.
 For an introduction to point pattern analysis, please refer to [link 1](https://documentation.sas.com/doc/en/pgmsascdc/v_063/statug/statug_spp_overview02.htm)